izxxr/luster/docs/api/events.rst

 .. note::

     For users manually using the :class:`luster.WebsocketHandler`, There is no event listeners API available in this class.
-They can override :meth:`WebsocketHandler.on_websocket_event` hook to receive events and handle them manually.
+They can override :meth:`luster.WebsocketHandler.on_websocket_event` hook to receive events and handle them manually.